Keone Kela

-Keone Cole Kela (born April 16, 1993) is an American professional baseball pitcher for the Tokyo Yakult Swallows of Nippon Professional Baseball (NPB).
-He has played in Major League Baseball (MLB) for the Texas Rangers, Pittsburgh Pirates and San Diego Padres.
+Keone Cole Kela (born April 16, 1993) is an American professional baseball pitcher for the Tecolotes de los Dos Laredos of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers, Pittsburgh Pirates, and San Diego Padres.

 Early life

-Kela attended Carson Senior High School in Carson, California, and graduated from Chief Sealth High School in Seattle, Washington.
+Kela attended Carson Senior High School in Carson, California and graduated from Chief Sealth High School in Seattle, Washington.
 He was chosen by the Seattle Mariners in the 29th round of the 2011 MLB draft, but did not sign and enrolled at Everett Community College, where he played college baseball as a center fielder for one season.

 Career

 Texas Rangers

 The Texas Rangers selected Kela as a pitcher in the 12th round, with the 396th overall selection, of the 2012 MLB draft.
 Kela signed with the Rangers following the draft.

-In 2013, Kela reached the Class A South Atlantic League.
-He started the 2014 season in Class A-Advanced, and was promoted to the Frisco RoughRiders of the Class AA Texas League.
+In 2013, Kela reached the Single-A South Atlantic League.
+He started the 2014 season in High-A, and was promoted to the Frisco RoughRiders of the Double-A Texas League.
 The Rangers invited Kela to spring training in 2015.
 Kela made the Rangers' Opening Day roster.
 He collected his first career win against the Oakland Athletics on May 2, 2015.
 Kela finished his 2015 season with a 2.39 earned run average (ERA).
 He had elbow surgery and missed three months of the 2016 season.
-He pitched to a 5-1 record with a 6.09 ERA in 35 games in 2016.
+He pitched to a 5–1 record with a 6.09 ERA in 35 games in 2016.

-After he showed an unprofessional lack of effort in a minor league intrasquad game, the Rangers decided to option Kela to the Round Rock Express of the Class AAA Pacific Coast League for the start of the 2017 season.
+After he showed an unprofessional lack of effort in a minor league intrasquad game, the Rangers optioned Kela to the Round Rock Express of the Triple-A Pacific Coast League for the start of the 2017 season.
 He made 39 appearances for the Rangers in 2017, missing time with a stiff right shoulder.
 After the 2017 season, Kela underwent stem-cell therapy to treat his right shoulder.
 Kela became the Rangers closer in 2018.